 • Conflict coaching

-• Conflict workshops
+• Conflict engagement workshops

-We are currently partnering with the Burlington Community Justice Center to coordinate our services across Chittenden County, please check out the intake form on their website to get started with a Conflict Assistance Program Inquiry.
+We are currently partnering with the Burlington Community Justice Center to coordinate our services across Chittenden County.
+Please check out the intake form on their website to get started with a Conflict Assistance Program Inquiry.

 Please read the Safe Driving Program Expectations Sheet for more information on registration and participation.

-• Community Transition Program: The Essex CJC Community Transition Program is designed to support offenders who are leaving incarceration and reentering their communities.
-This program serves Offenders in their first 90 days of community living after being incarcerated.
-Staff at the CJC are trained to provide resource navigation, individual support and community connections to folks trying to be successful in their lives.
-The CJC CT Program provides skill development, social activities, access to trainings and CJC events, and specific support and referral in areas of job search, housing search, treatment referral and assessing how the community can best identify and meet needs not met by other service providers.
-Tangibles including bus pass, clothing and furniture vouchers, and other resources are available once an offender has established a pattern of positive engagement in our program.
+• Community Transition Program: The Community Transition Program is designed to support individuals who are leaving incarceration and reentering their communities.
+This program serves these individuals in their first 90 days of community living.
+The program provides resource navigation, individual support, community connections, skill development, social activities, and access to trainings and CJC events.
+Specific support and referrals are available in the areas of employment, housing, and treatment.
+Tangible resources such as bus passes and/or vouchers for clothing and/or furniture may be available once an individual participating in the Community Transition Program has established a pattern of positive engagement with the program.